rikosintie/Discovery/docs/usage.md

 #### Setting the Password

 If you want to be prompted for a password add `-p 1`.
-If you don't use -p 1 you must set an environment variable cyberARK with the password.
+If you don't use -p 1 you must set an environment variable `cyberARK` with the password.
 That is covered above in the "[password](#password)" section.

 #### SSH Logging

 If you want to enable ssh logging add `-l 1`.
 You would do that to troubleshoot if you are getting "time out" errors when the script tries to connect to a switch.
+It does not log anything from the switch.

 #### Timeout